 Individuals from the TAC and the Virginia Tech team worked with content from these joint meetings to write the objectives and strategies and a complete Wildlife Viewing Plan.
 The rich and innovative ideas that emerged from the planning meetings for specific, actionable steps DWR could take to increase participation in wildlife viewing and conservation and engagement between wildlife viewers and the agency were organized into a list of potential tactics (Appendix B).
 The plan document was reviewed and revised by the full SAC and TAC in October 2020, and then presented to the Virginia Board of Wildlife Resources in January 2021.
 With Board approval, the draft plan was posted online for a 30-day public input period beginning February 1, 2021.
-Written and electronic public comments will be considered in a final plan revision.
+Written and electronic public comments were considered in a final plan revision, and the final plan was endorsed by the Virginia Board of Wildlife Resources on May 27, 2021.